akdevalliance/about/white-paper.md

 behind in the math requirements.
 This has lead to CS "bleeding" programmers into other programming related degrees with lower math requirements such as Management Information Systems (MIS).

 While UAA offers high quality and comprehensive CS and MIS degrees, the university suffers from a longstanding reputation of not being a high level school.
-Much of this reputation came from the absorption of Alaska Community College into UAA and

-was further reiterated with the teaching department losing its accreditation in 2018.
-Students look to other universities and will even specifically go to UAF to avoid UAA.
+Much of this reputation came from the absorption of Alaska Community College into UAA and was further reiterated with the teaching department losing its accreditation in 2018.Students look to other universities and will even specifically go to UAF to avoid UAA.
 While some of this is a matter of geography, this reputation is a catalyst for students seeking education elsewhere.
 This all contributes to the bright students leaving Alaska for education, also known as the "brain drain".
 Interestingly though, UAA, has